jasonereid/linux-commands/README.md

 - ps - shows currently running processes
 - apt-get install - downloads and installs the specified program.
 Depending on your version of Linux this might be apt install
 - apt-get update - update specified program

+## Shell changes

+echo $SHELL - displays current shell chsh - changes the shell to whatever you specify